Hoya imbricata is a unique wax plant with large, silver-splashed leaves if provided with proper care.

 Tips to Prune Hoya Imbricata

-- Before pruning your plant, let the flowers fall off rather than removing the spurs or peduncles.
+- Before pruning your plant, let the flowers fall off rather than remove the spurs or peduncles.

-- Take your time to examine your plant.
-Hoya imbricata that is up to 10 ft long should be pruned.
+- Hoya imbricata that is up to 10 ft long should be pruned.

 - Trim the node that is somewhat less than the desired length.